 This blog contains details on buying a bed from Natural Bed Company.
-Please note, this may contain out of date information.
+Please note, this information is subject to change.
 You can find further, modern details about our order process and lead times just here.

 It’s always important to think about the space you have available when buying a bed.
 And we don’t just mean the size of your bedroom!
 You may well have a huge attic bedroom, but the type of bed you can accommodate will be limited by the size of the staircase to attic.

 Natural Bed Company beds are all designed for easy self-assembly.
-The parts pack into a small number of boxes (more often than not, just two!), which generally ensures that access isn’t an issue.
+The parts pack into a small number of boxes (a minimum of two boxes for many of our beds, but can be up to five boxes!), which generally ensures that access isn’t an issue.
 However, it’s always a good idea to check.
-We can always provide you with the sizes of the boxed bed sections so that you can be confident that your new bed will reach your bedroom!
+We can always provide you with the approximate sizes of the boxed bed sections so that you can be confident that your new bed will reach your bedroom!
+Of course, the bed parts will be easier to move once unpacked, so let us know if you require more info on the size of the unpacked sections too.

 In order to choose which slats for your bed you need to consider the following: